 Only the first section is required.
 It’s important that everyone follow the first section completely, and in order, because that’s where we build the core of our app.

-Once you complete the first section, you can complete any or all of sections 2 or 3, in any order you want – they are all optional, and all standalone.
+Once you complete the first section, you can complete any or all of sections 2 or 3, in any order you want – they are all optional, and all more or less standalone.
 This is where the course is more fun because you get to customize your portfolio app to suit what interests you, and it also means your portfolio app will be unique because it focuses on the things you care about.

 Now, that first section is quite unlike everything I’ve taught before, because as you’ll see it results in a fascinating crescendo of bad code.
 In my regular tutorials I would either try to work in best practices as we went, or provide a shortcut because constantly repeating the same thing can be quite tiresome.